Nabil Anane

-Nabil Anane (นาบิล อานาน; born 30 April 2004), is a Thai-Algerian-French Muay Thai kickboxer based in Thailand.
-He is a former IFMA youth world Muay Thai champion and competed in Lethwei at the World Lethwei Championship.
+Nabil Anane (นาบิล อานาน; born 30 April 2004) is a Thai and French Muay Thai fighter.
+He is a former IFMA youth world Muay Thai champion.
+He previously competed in Lethwei at the World Lethwei Championship and is signed to ONE Championship, where as of 2025, he is the ONE Bantamweight Muay Thai World Champion.

+As of June 2025, the World Muay Thai Organization (WMTO) lists him in their top 15 pound-for-pound fighter list.
+For the Welterweight division (147 lbs/66.678 kg), the WMTO currently ranks Nabil as the number one ranked welterweight.

 Background

-Anane was born on 30 April 2004 from a French-Algerian father and a Thai mother.
-He started martial arts at 7 years old with Taekwondo and Karate.
-He started Muay Thai at the age of 11 at the Petchrungruang camp.
-He is currently under contract of Venum has been training at the Venum training camp of Pattaya under the supervision of Mehdi Zatout since the age of 14.
+Nabil was born on 30 April 2004 in Pattaya, Thailand, to a Thai mother and a French father of Algerian descent from Marseille.
+He holds dual citizenship: Thai and French.

+He began training in martial arts at the age of 7, starting with Taekwondo and Karate.
+At the age of 11, he began training in Muay Thai at the Petchrungruang camp.
+He is currently under contract with Venum and has been training at the Venum camp in Pattaya under the supervision of Mehdi Zatout since the age of 14.